Best Django Books (2023) for Beginner and Intermediate/Advanced Programmers

 Django is a popular Python-based web framework.
 It is batteries included which dramatically speeds up web development but also comes with a bit of a learning curve for newcomers.
 Whether you are new to web development or already experienced, here is an up-to-date list of the best Django books.

 Note that new versions of Django come out every 9 months or so.
-The latest version, Django 3.1, was released in August of 2020, Django 3.2 is expected April 2021, Django 4.0 on December 2021, and so on.
+The latest version, Django 4.2, was released in April 2023 and Django 5.0 is scheduled for December 2023.
 This rapid release schedule makes it very difficult–if not impossible–for book authors to keep up with.
 The books on this list have all been updated in the last few years and are good resources.

-Full Disclosure: I’m the author of 3 of these books.
+Full Disclosure: I’m the author of 3 of these books but also a fan of all the ones listed here.

 - Two Scoops of Django